 Polly Kornblith, Founder & Executive Director

-Founder Polly Kornblith is a PATH-certified Therapeutic Riding Instructor (TRI) and Equine Specialist in Mental Health and Learning (ESMHL) with a Master’s degree from the Harvard Graduate School of Education.
+Founder Polly Kornblith is a PATH (Professional Association of Therapeutic Horsemanship) Certified Therapeutic Riding Instructor (TRI) and Equine Specialist in Mental Health and Learning (ESMHL) with a Master’s degree from the Harvard Graduate School of Education.
 Polly's career in the field of education began in 1981 and includes involvement in animal-assisted therapy for the past 10+ years.

 Cindy Conquest, Instructor